ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

   app02.staging.example.com
   app03.staging.example.com

-If you then have a playbook called :file:`site.yml`, then you'd apply that to all the app-servers in the test environment using the following command::
+To apply a playbook called :file:`site.yml` that to all the app-servers in the test environment using the following command::